Table of Contents

-This park is located in the South Eastern corner of The Burren and contains all the habitats you will find in the Burren landscape.
-It will astound you with its beauty with examples of limestone pavement, calcareous grassland, hazel scrub, ash and Hazel woodland, Turloughs, Lakes, Petrifying springs, Cliffs and fen.
-The word ‘Burren’ derives its name from an old Irish word, meaning a rocky place.
+This National Park is located in the South Eastern corner of The Burren and contains all the habitats you will find in the Burren National Park landscape.
+It will astound you with its beauty with examples of limestone pavement, calcareous grassland, hazel scrub, ash and Hazel woodland, Turloughs, Lakes, Petrifying springs, Cliffs, and fen.
+‘Burren’ derives its name from an old Irish word meaning a rocky place.

 This National park is 1500 hectares in size.
-There are seven waymarked trails, ranging from moderate to very difficult, suiting those experienced and expert hikers.
-Each signposted with colour coded markers.
+Seven waymarked trails, ranging fr“m moderate to challenging,” suit experienced and expert hikers.
+Each signposted with colour-coded markers.

 Killarney National Park

-If you want to visit the highest mountain range in Ireland, the McGillycuddy Reeks, and see a spectacular national park at the same time, the Killarney National Park is a must.
+If you want to visit the highest mountain range in Ireland, the McGillycuddy Reeks, and simultaneously see a spectacular national park, the Killarney National Park is a must.

-Nestled inside the park, you will find Muckross house, a 19th-century mansion house.
-Here you will also come across native Oakwood and Yew woods, which are of national and international importance and of course not to forget their very own herd of native red deer!
+Nestled inside the park, you will find Muckross house, a 19th-century mansion.
+Here you will also come across native Oakwood and Yew woods, which are of national and international importance and, of course, not to forget their very ‘own herd of native red deer!

 There are seven walking trails, ranging from multi-access to challenging, ranging from 3-8 km.

-One of the most important factors is to ‘Leave no trace’.
-Make sure to remove everything that you bring on the trail with you, and this includes fruit skins!
+- One of the most critical factors is to ‘Leave no trace‘.
+Remove everything you bring on the trail, including fruit skins!

-Leave your dogs at home- mainly when walking to any of the park’s trails where wildlife live.
+- Leave your dogs at home- mainly when walking to any park trails where wildlife live.

-Leave plants, animals, rocks, shells, soil, and flowers as you find them- disturbing these flora and fauna and wildlife can ruin these habitats.
+- Leave plants, animals, rocks, shells, soil, and flowers as you find them- disturbing these flora, fauna, and wildlife can ruin these habitats.
 Imagine if every visitor took a souvenir!

-The parklands are there for us to enjoy, cherish, spend time in, become familiar with, learn from and have fun.
+The parklands are there for us to enjoy, cherish, spend time in, become familiar with, learn from and have fun with.

 Visit your nearest parkland soon and believe me, you will get hooked!